Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 1.md

 * A way of working, organizing or performing one or many tasks according to a fixed set of rules, program or plan is called a **system**.
 * A system that has the following two properties is called an embedded system.
     * software embedded into a computer hardware.
-    * which makes a system dedicated for an application or specififc part of an application or product or part of a larger system.
+    * which makes a system dedicated for an application or specific part of an application or product or part of a larger system.
-* It is a dedicated purpose software embedded in a computer hardware.
+* It has a dedicated purpose software embedded in a computer hardware.

 ## Classification
 * Stand Alone
-    * Designed to perform a very specific task **reprtitively**.
+    * Designed to perform a very specific task **repetitively**.
     * Non-reactive to the environment conditions.
     * Simplest form of ES.
 * Real Time